mrkaleArduinoLib/gbj_appthermo_ds/README.md

       Handler *onMeasureSuccess;
       Handler *onMeasureFail;
       Handler *onMeasureResol;
+      Handler *onMeasureSensors;
     }

 #### Parameters
 * **onMeasureSuccess**: Pointer to a callback function, which is called after successful temperature measurement.
 * **onMeasureFail**: Pointer to a callback function, which is called after failed temperature measurement.
 * **onMeasureResol**: Pointer to a callback function, which is called after changing the temperature measurement resolution.
+* **onMeasureSensors**: Pointer to a callback function, which is called after changing the number of temperature sensors on the bus.
+Initially this number is set to zero, so that this handler is always called at least once at the very first measurement.

 #### Example
 ```cpp